mit0za/dotfiles/README.md

-# dotfiles
+# README.md
-Linux's config
+Linux's config:

-I'll definitely add more
+This is my linux config.
+I just copy what config I like and place it into mine

+- [zsh]